cisagov/ScubaGear/docs/execution/diff.md

   (`MS.DEFENDER.4.1v2 → MS.SECURITYSUITE.3.1v1`) with a **migrated** badge.
 The
   badge is an annotation only: the row keeps its normal classification and its Result (After) color, so it stays reachable by the classification filters.
+- The same retired policy appears once more, in its own product's section, as a greyed-out **Migrated** row with the after columns blank.
+Hover the Diff cell to see which Security Suite policy replaced it.
 - All policy text is HTML-escaped.
 The `Requirement` field, which embeds HTML indicator markup in `ScubaResults.json`, is stripped to plain text before it is stored in `DiffResults.json` / `DiffResults.csv` or rendered.